- Apply Today

 - Graduate School Staff

-The priority deadline for review of applications is Jan.
-15 for both the master's and doctoral programs for the following fall term.
+The priority deadline for review of applications is Feb.
+15 for the master's program for the following fall term.
 After the priority admission deadline, applications will be reviewed on a rolling basis as space permits.

 No merit-based aid (graduate assistantships/fellowships) is available for this program, but private scholarships may be available.
 U.S. citizens and permanent residents may also be eligible to apply for need-based federal aid (loans) to help fund their educational expenses.